HomeToyota

 KBB Fair Purchase Price (national avg.)

 Before buying a Corolla Hybrid, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
-The Toyota brand is a consistent winner of our Best Resale Value Award, and the Corolla Hybrid’s resale value is above average for the segment.
+Toyota Corolla Hybrid resale value is above average for the segment.
+Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Power, Ride, and Handling

-The Toyota Corolla Hybrid is powered by a 138-horsepower gas-electric hybrid 4-cylinder engine matched with an electronically controlled continuously variable automatic transmission (CVT) and front- or all-wheel drive.
-That’s notably less than the 200 hp of the new Honda Civic Hybrid.
+The Toyota Corolla Hybrid is powered by a 138-horsepower gas-electric hybrid 4-cylinder engine matched with an electronically controlled continuously variable automatic transmission (CVT) and front-wheel drive or all-wheel drive.
+That’s notably less than the 200 hp of the Honda Civic Hybrid, a more entertaining option in this class.

 In our experience, the Corolla Hybrid is an agreeable car to drive with easy manners.
 However, we’re not surprised about where this car’s priorities lie.
 The trade-off for its excellent fuel economy ratings is less power and torque than the non-hybrid version of the Corolla.